A parent's PTSD symptoms can be directly linked to their

 child's responses.
 Children can respond in certain ways:

-* The "over-identified" child might feel and behave like
+* The "Over-Identified" child might feel and behave like

-their parent as a way of trying to connect with the parent, so
+their parent as a way of trying to connect with the parent,

-the parent with PTSD.
+symptoms as the parent with PTSD.

-for his or her age.
+too grown-up for his or her age.

-resulting in problems at school, depression, anxiety (worry, fear),
+help resulting in problems at school, depression,

-and relationship problems later in life.
+anxiety (worry, fear), and relationship problems later in life.

 * For more information about Children with parents who suffer from PTSD,

-visit the U.S. Department of Veterans Affair website at:
+visit the U.S. Department of Veterans Affair website

-Veterans aren't the only ones affected by PTSD
+Veterans aren't the only ones affected by PTSD!

 Children of Veterans are welcomed to join our